Huang-Peilin-cn/DGraphormer-SleepNet/README.md

 python preprocess.py

 # Train model
 You can change the input data path and run.
-Note that the output from MFE is the Graphormer-net's input.
+Note that the output from MFE is the Graphormer-SleepNet's input.